FHWA/GIS_AERMOD_Project/README.md

-• Click this "Visualize receptors" to view distribution of generated receptors
+• Click the "Visualize receptors" to view distribution of generated receptors

 • Click "Generate receptors" to generate receptors.